MilesUpHQ/coding-problems/javascript/objects-prototype-htmlElement.md

 Then,

-Create HtmlSelectElement with the following methods
+Create a HtmlSelectElement object with the following method

 ```js
 const s = new HtmlSelectElement([])
 s
 ```

-inspecting s on the browser console will show the following
+now, inspecting `s` on the browser console will show the following:

 ```
 v HtmlSelectElement